HedroPedro/asm68k_extension/README.md

 # asm68k README

-Syntax highlighter for the SNASM68K
+Syntax highlighter for the asm68k

 ## Features

-- Syntax highlithing for macros and mnemonics
+- Syntax highlithing for macros and mnemonics for the asm68k (aka SNASM68K) executable

 ## Known Issues